garvitgupta17/compass-ai/README.md

 GEMINI_API_KEY="your-gemini-api-key"
 OPENAI_API_KEY="your-openai-api-key"
 ```
-*(Note: If no API keys are provided, Compass AI automatically switches to its built-in offline heuristic parser and vectorizer fallback).*
+*(Note: If no API keys are provided, Compass AI uses its built-in offline fallbacks where supported, including a deterministic hash-based embedding vectorizer and heuristic profile extraction.).*

 ---